TomasBoda/agent-lang/thesis.md

           cohere ] ]
 end
 ```
 NetLogo is a powerful tool capable of handling thousands of agents and their complex behavioural patterns seamlessly.
-However, with its performance comes the cost of language complexity and a steep learning curve.
-The language has a specific syntax, which may be unfamiliar for developers and data analysts, not to mention scientists of non-technical scientific fields.
+However, the expressivity of the language results in a steep learning curve.
+The language is notably specific, which may be unfamiliar for developers and data analysts, not to mention scientists of non-technical scientific fields.

 #### 2.2.2 GAMA
 Another popular modeling and simulation framework is GAMA.
 It is designed to handle spatially explicit agent-based simulations, such as urban mobility, climate change adaptation, epidemiology, disaster evacuation strategies or urban planning.
 Its advantages include the generality of the framework and opennes to user-defined plugins as well as the possibility to use GAMA externally in custom software or in different programming languages.
 One of the most important strengths of GAMA is the availability to non-technical scientists.
 It is quite easy and straightforward to create and run the first simulation in the matter of minutes.
 However, GAMA is a large and rich environment with a steep learning curve if the aim is to use it regularly and in non-trivial ways.
 Moreover, as well as in NetLogo, its language is specific in design and structure, making it difficult to learn, even for people of technical scientific domains.